 - The Florida Sex Offender Registration Law, Section 943.0435, Florida Statutes (hereinafter "FSORNA") first went into effect on October 1, 1997.
 At that time, it required one-time in-person registration of basic identifying information and crime facts, made available to the public through a toll-free telephone number. - 2.
-Through multiple amendments in the 24 years since FSORNA's enactment, the Florida Legislature has drastically increased the number and weight of the burdens FSORNA imposes, transforming it into a trip-wired maze of restrictions and affirmative obligations resembling penal supervision for life, with virtually strict liability for any violation of its provisions, a minimum mandatory sixmonth sentence of GPS-monitored community control and a maximum sentence of five years in prison.
+Through multiple amendments in the 25 years since FSORNA's enactment, the Florida Legislature has drastically increased the number and weight of the burdens FSORNA imposes, transforming it into a trip-wired maze of restrictions and affirmative obligations resembling penal supervision for life, with a minimum-mandatory six-month sentence of GPS-monitored community control and a maximum sentence of five years in prison.
+These sanctions apply to even trifling violations of the statute's rigid protocols, such as being an hour late or early in making an in-person report.
 Significantly, the Florida Legislature has never advanced any empirical basis to believe that any one of these additional burdens would reduce sexual reoffense by registrants or would otherwise protect the public from sexual harm.